Regulatory systems amendment bills

 What are Regulatory Systems Amendment Bills?

-Regulatory System Bills provide a vehicle to maintain the effectiveness and efficiency of regulatory systems and to reduce the chance of regulatory failure.
-Amendments involve continuous improvement of, or repairs and maintenance to, MBIE’s regulatory systems.
-Different to Statutes Amendment Bills – which are designed for technical, short, non-controversial amendments - Regulatory Systems Bills can deal with more complex amendments even though these cannot involve significant policy change.
+Regulatory System Bills (RSBs) are a legislative vehicle that help to maintain the effectiveness and efficiency of regulatory systems, and to reduce the chances of regulatory failures.
+The amendments that are included in the bills involve the continuous improvement of, or repairs and maintenance to the regulatory systems administered by MBIE.
+They differ from Statutes Amendment Bills – which are designed for technical, short, non-controversial amendments – in that Regulatory Systems Bills can deal with more complex amendments, even though these cannot involve significant policy change.

-Regulatory Systems Bills clarify and update statutory provisions to give effect to the intended purpose of the act and its provisions and keep the regulatory system up to date and relevant.
-The bills address regulatory duplication, gaps, errors, and inconsistencies within and between different pieces of legislation and aim to remove unnecessary costs of compliance and doing business.
+RSBs clarify and update statutory provisions to give effect to the intended purpose of acts and their provisions, and keep the regulatory systems up to date and relevant.
+The bills address things such as regulatory duplication, gaps, errors, and inconsistencies within and between different pieces of legislation and aim to remove unnecessary costs of compliance and doing business.

 Regulatory System Bills are moved through the parliamentary process as omnibus bills and can therefore make effective use of parliamentary time.